Explore Savannah’s bars with cocktails and hearty bites

 You will receive an email 24 hours before the start of your experience with more information.

-American Prohibition Museum, 209 W Saint Julian Street, Savannah
+American Prohibition Museum, 209 W. St. Julian Street, Savannah, GA

 Just a short stroll from the route of the Savannah Walktails and Bar Bites Happy Hour Tour, the American Prohibition Museum sits in the heart of City Market, offering a fascinating window into the era that shaped the cocktail culture you will sip your way through on this experience.
 As the only museum in the country dedicated to the Prohibition years, the American Prohibition Museum brings the Roaring Twenties to life with life-size figures, vintage photographs, and a working speakeasy hidden behind its galleries.
 Savannah's complicated relationship with liquor laws and bootleggers makes this corner of the city the perfect backdrop for a tour built around historic taverns and modern mixology.